James McLevy

-James McLevy (1796–1873) was a prominent detective in Edinburgh during the mid-19th century, and later an author of popular crime mysteries.
+James McLevy (1796–1873) was a detective in Edinburgh during the mid-19th century, and later an author of popular crime mysteries.

 Biography

 The son of a farmer, he was born in Ballymacnab in County Armagh, Ireland.
 McLevy later moved to Edinburgh, Scotland, and became a builder's labourer before joining the police force in 1830.

 In 1833 he became Edinburgh's first detective and handled 2,220 cases during his 30-year career, almost always securing a conviction.
 His fame was such that the UK Parliament asked for his advice on dealing with criminals and Mary Carpenter, the great social reformer, quoted him in her paper on dealing with convicts.

 McLevy published a series of extremely popular books in the 1860s, including Curiosities of Crime in Edinburgh, Sliding Scale of Life and The Disclosures of a Detective.
 It is sometimes suggested that his writings helped to inspire Arthur Conan Doyle.

 McLevy sought forensic advice from members of the medical faculty at the University of Edinburgh, where Conan Doyle later studied.

 McLevy died in Edinburgh on 6 December 1873.

 In the late 1990s, the James McLevy Trophy, named after him, was donated by former Detective Superintendent John McGowan to recognise outstanding achievement in crime detection in Scotland.